-The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the Staff and Pupil Acceptable Use of Technology Agreements.
-Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent and adherence to the school's Data Protection Policy.
+The use of personal electronic devices, including mobile phones and cameras, by staff and pupils is closely monitored by the school, in accordance with the acceptable use agreements.

+Photographs and videos of pupils will be carefully planned before any activity with particular regard to consent given.
+The DPO will oversee the planning of any events where photographs and videos will be taken.